 Nanotechnology isn’t a technology in and of itself so much as it’s an enabling technology.
 What this means is that the science and technology of the very, very small (aka nanotechnology) enables radical changes across a massive number of other technologies and fields.
 For example, nano-scale particles of gold can be combined with a chemical marker to turn from red to blue (or vice-versa) in the presence of toxins.

-Global warming and Smithsonian chilling May 21, 2007Posted by Samuel Smith in corruption, democracy, Education, Environment, George Bush, Global warming, Politics, religious extremists, Republicans, Research, science, Smithsonian Institution.
+Global warming and Smithsonian chilling May 21, 2007Posted by @Doc in corruption, democracy, Education, Environment, George Bush, Global warming, Politics, religious extremists, Republicans, Research, science, Smithsonian Institution.

 1 comment so far